r3c/cottle/docs/page/01-overview.rst

 As you can guess by looking at this code, a Cottle template contains both plain text printed as-is as well as commands used to output dynamic contents.
 Cottle supports most common template engine features, such as:

-* Text substitution through variables,
+* Text substitution with variables,
 * Mathematical and boolean expressions,
 * Built-in and used-defined functions,
 * Variables & functions declaration and assignments,